tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
 Enter REST for the resting-state data.
 2. An optional prefix to indicate the gray matter scan to base the confound model on.
 It is recommended that this option is skipped at this stage.
 Simply press the enter key to continue.
 3. An optional prefix to indicate the white matter an CSF masks to base the confound model on.
 It is recommended that the eroded white-matter and CSF segmentations are used at this stage.
 Enter e for the eroded white-matter and CSF segmentations.
 4. An optional prefix to indicate the exact functional scan identifiers on which the analysis will to be performed.
-It is recommended that the realigned functional images are used at this stage.
-Enter r for the realigned functional scans.
+It is recommended that the normalized (coregistered) and realigned functional images are used at this stage.
+Enter nr for the normalized (coregistered) and realigned functional scans.

 The confound regressor process creates an output CSV file in the resting-state scan directory called (e.g.) data_dir > NIFTI_MARS_REST > xm13101101 > xm13101101_5_1 > **xm13101101_5_1_confound_regressors.csv**.
 This file can be used to define the nuisance regressors of the GLM defined in voxel-wise connectivity analysis model described in section 4.5.